Love, Loss and Starting a New Chapter Through Art

 Tragedy and New Beginnings

 Now, in her eighth decade, Edwards has proven them all wrong, and at times seems surprised by her own prowess.
 Three years ago, she pulled up roots, relocated from suburban Maryland to Boulder, Colo., and started a new chapter of her life.
-On opening night of her show of landscapes and geoscapes, which ran through July 31 at the Denver Athletic Club, she beams in a photo taken beside her work.
-Among other things, she is celebrating a milestone: The 30 paintings on display there were all done since the death of her husband 10 years ago.
+On opening night of her show of landscapes and geoscapes, which ran in July 2017 at the Denver Athletic Club, she beams in a photo taken beside her work.
+Among other things, she is celebrating a milestone: The 30 paintings on display there were all done since the death of her husband more than 10 years ago.

 That was husband No. 2 — a man she had dated in her early 20s but didn’t marry because he was headed for divinity school and she didn’t want to be the pastor’s wife.
 Instead, she wed a Washington lawyer who wanted to “take care of her” and, though she was trained as a geologist and showed great promise as an artist, initially put aside all career ambitions.
 For 25 years, she raised three kids and kept house for a man who, she says, was rarely home.